dzackgarza/Qual-Review-and-Solutions/Complex Analysis/UGA Questions/sections/93_Spring2020_HW3.md

 Problem
 :   \hfill
     a.
-Show that
+Show (without using 3.8.9 in the S&S) that
     $$\begin{aligned}\int_0^{2\pi} \log\abs{1 - e^{i\theta}}~d\theta = 0\end{aligned}$$
     b.
-Show that this identity is equivalent to SS 3.8.9:
+Show that this identity is equivalent to S&S 3.8.9:
     \begin{align*}
     \int_0^1 \log(\sin(\pi x)) ~dx = -\log 2
     .\end{align*}